-I’ve recently had a few reminders of the differences between a day and a lifetime.
+I’ve recently had a few slow living reminders of the differences between a day and a lifetime.

 Yesterday, I came across this quote:

 Most people overestimate what they can do in one year and underestimate what they can do in ten years. — Bill Gates

 I’ve seen other iterations of this same idea.
 The general rule of thumb is that people chronically overestimate what they can do in short periods of time (a day, week, month, year) and sell themselves short for the long haul (3 years, 5 years, decades, a lifetime).